prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans.md

 **1.** If you're searching for a case fan that is capable of cooling even the hottest computers, look no further.
 If I had to describe the [NZXT FN V2 case fan](https://amzn.to/2u9tLEF){: target="_blank"} with one word, it would be performance.

 The fan is rated at 50 CFM, and can spin at a rate of 1,000 RPM.
-The fan is quiet, only emiting 21 dBa.
+The fan is quiet, only emitting 21 dBa.
 It comes in black and white.

 The fan ships with sleeved cables and anti-vibration pads to increase performance and minimize noise during operation.

-The fan is designed to last for a long time – actually, NZXT insures your purchase with a two-year warranty.
+The fan is designed to last for a long time – actually, NZXT ensures your purchase with a two-year warranty.

 Despite being a 140mm fan, the FN V2 is incredibly light, weighing in at 5.1 ounces.